MaraRinn/StarfieldOutpostCompendium/Industry From Scratch.md

 Design:

-- Cargo Link - Inter-system
+- 2 Cargo Link - Inter-system (titanium to Bessel III-b, tungsten to Bessel III-b)

 Materials:

 - Manufactured
-  - Comm Relay: 1
+  - Comm Relay: 2
-  - Reactive Gauge: 3
+  - Reactive Gauge: 6
 - Solid
-  - Aluminum: 12
+  - Aluminum: 24
-  - Iron: 20
+  - Iron: 40

 The only connections here are titanium storage to the outgoing/red box of one cargo link, and tungsten storage to the outgoing/red box of the other cargo link.
 Here's a picture to reinforce the idea that each resource uses its own dedicated link: